jerryking58/jerryking58.github.io/experiences/index.md

 ---
 layout: page
-title: Projects / Full List
+title: Experiences
 class: all-projects
 description: List of all projects
 ---

-Here you can find all the projects that I did.
+Here you can find all my research, intern and working experiences.

 # ~ 2014
 <hr />